PixelRidge-Softworks/Ru-b2-SQL-Backups/README.md

 This Ruby program is designed to perform regular backups of a MySQL database to a local directory, and optionally to a Backblaze B2 cloud storage bucket.

+## Known Issue

+Currently the program is not uploading to B2, I'm trying to figure out why, but it's not presenting an error, even with debug code.
+Please bare with me.

 ## Installation